China announces new tariff waivers for some U.S. imports

 U.S. President Donald Trump has threatened to terminate the deal if China fails to meet its purchase commitments.

-China’s Global Times, published by the official newspaper of the ruling Communist Party, also reported on Monday that some government advisers were urging Beijing to invalidate the trade deal and negotiate a one more favourable to China.
+China’s Global Times, published by the official newspaper of the ruling Communist Party, also reported on Monday that some government advisers were urging Beijing to invalidate the trade deal and negotiate one more favourable to China.

+The Chinese foreign ministry adopted a measured stance on trade on Tuesday despite the heightened tensions between the two countries, saying the existing Phase 1 deal is a good thing for both China and the United States.

+“China and America reaching the Phase 1 trade deal benefits China, benefits the U.S. and the whole world,” Zhao Lijian, spokesman at the foreign ministry, said at a regular media briefing in Beijing.

+“Both sides should carry out the agreement while sticking to the principles of equality and mutual respect.”

-Reporting by Min Zhang, Tom Daly, Lusha Zhang, Huizhong Wu and Roxanne Liu; Writing by Se Young Lee; Editing by Muralikumar Anantharaman & Simon Cameron-Moore
+Reporting by Min Zhang, Tom Daly, Lusha Zhang, Huizhong Wu and Roxanne Liu; Writing by Se Young Lee and Ryan Woo; Editing by Simon Cameron-Moore and Jacqueline Wong